digitalvectorz/ccarps/Combat.md

 Once a character is unconscious they no longer take mental damage.
 Instead, further mental damage would overflow into physical damage, thereby increasing the characters physical damage count by the overflow amount.
 When a character takes deadly physical damage that character begins to die, any additional damage, mental, or physical, is applied to the spiritual damage meter.

 Any character that has taken spiritual damage beyond the first medium box cannot be revived without the intervention of magic, or a trauma surgeon.
-When a character takes deadly spiritual damage no amount of medicine or magic can revive that character.
+When a character takes deadly spiritual damage no amount of medicine can revive that character.
 A character is "fully dead" if all the spiritual boxes are marked.
 Anything less than ten boxes of spiritual damage is only "mostly dead" as defined by Miracle Max (*The Princess Bride*).

 Damage comes from these primary sources: Stun/Shock/Bludgeoning, Cutting/Piercing, and Magical/Energy.